shaunreichman/investment_tracker/docs/CENTRALIZED_API_IMPLEMENTATION_GUIDE.md

 **Note**: As we implement each feature, we will update this guide by checking off completed tasks (`[ ]` → `[x]`) and adding any new insights or requirements discovered during implementation.

-**Latest Update**: Phase 2 (Custom Hooks Implementation) completed.
-Created base useApiCall hook with loading/error management, domain-specific hooks for funds, dashboard, investment companies, and entities, and mutation hooks with proper error handling.
-Ready to proceed with Phase 3 (Component Migration).
+**Latest Update**: FundDetail Component Migration COMPLETE!
+All 5 phases successfully implemented with professional-grade centralized API integration.
+Type-safe implementation with proper interfaces, consistent error handling, and all functionality preserved.

 ### Current Status
 - **Phase 1**: Complete ✅ (All steps completed)
 - **Phase 2**: Complete ✅ (All steps completed)
-- **Phase 3**: Not Started
+- **Phase 3**: Complete ✅ (All steps completed)
+- **FundDetail Component**: Complete ✅ (All 5 phases implemented)

 ## Implementation Strategy: Three-Phase Approach